 Is There Another Location to Experience Something Similar?

 Not going to be in Santa Fe anytime soon?
-There’s a new permanent exhibit called Omega Mart that just opened in Las Vegas!
-Tickets go fast, so plan ahead.
-A third location in Denver called Convergence Station is now open.
+There’s a permanent exhibit called Omega Mart in Las Vegas, and a location in Denver called Convergence Station.
+There is now a new location in Grapevine Mills, TX (north of the Dallas Airport) called The Real Unreal that opens mid-July 2023.

-The experience is lots of fun for all ages.
+The Meow Wolf experience is lots of fun for all ages.
 Some people were very intense about solving the puzzle of the house and learning all about the family involved in the story.
-With kids, it’s almost impossible to focus at that level, so we just enjoyed the visual experiences.
+With running around Meow Wolf with kids, it’s almost impossible to focus at that level, so we just enjoyed the visual experiences.

 Our one complaint is that we would have preferred fewer people in the exhibit at one time.
 There were several times when we could have “discovered” things, that were obvious because there were so many people around us doing the same things.
 The thrill of discovering some secret passageways was dampened by the crowds.